 - Pickled foods: cucumbers, beans, and asparagus

-- Sauces and condiments: Spicy Plum Sauce, chutneys, jams, etc.
+- Sauces and condiments: Plum sauce, chutneys, jams, etc.

 - Oil-packed dried tomatoes